Causes and Risk Factors

 Get Free Help To Quit Smoking

 - Each U.S. state and territory has a free quit line to provide you with information and resources to help you quit smoking.
 To reach the quit line in your area, dial toll-free, 1-800-QUIT-NOW (1-800-784-8669).

 - Talk with a smoking cessation counselor from the National Cancer Institute (NCI) for help quitting and for answers to smoking-related questions in English or Spanish.
 Call toll free within the United States, Monday through Friday 8:00 a.m. to 8:00 p.m.
 Eastern Time.1-877-44U-QUIT (1-877-448-7848)

 - Get free information and advice about quitting smoking through a confidential online text chat with an information specialist from the National Cancer Institute's Cancer Information Service.
 Visit LiveHelp, available Monday through Friday, 8:00 a.m. to 11:00 p.m.
 Eastern Time.

 You can also get help to quit smoking at these websites.

-For a quit smoking guide geared to adults 50 and older, check out Clear Horizons.
+For adults 50 and older, check out Quitting Smoking for Older Adults.